Budapestby VisitCity Guides

 Budapest's historic thermal baths blend centuries-old traditions with modern wellness culture

-Smart additions include a waterproof bag for phones and small valuables, though exercise caution around pool areas.
-A reusable water bottle helps maintain hydration during your thermal experience.
-Hair ties or clips keep long hair manageable and show consideration for fellow bathers.
+Smart extras include a waterproof bag for your phone and small stuff, though be careful around the pools.
+A water bottle helps you stay hydrated during your soak.
+Hair ties keep long hair out of the way and show you're being considerate of other people.

 Turquoise flip-flops placed on pink striped towel on sand